chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 ```

 ## Conclusion
-Even though defensive coding can get verbose, the benefits of doing so can help diagnose an error easily.
-I have seen this kind of coding in C#, I have not ran into it in Javascript code bases.
+Even though defensive coding can get verbose, the benefits of doing so can help diagnose errors.
+I have seen this kind of coding in C#, I have not run into it in Javascript codebases.
 Given the untyped nature of the language, it seems logical to start writing code this way.
-The `isBetween` assertion function is written to make it easier to understand.
-Using a library such as rambda, can help compose the `isBetween` function and make the number of lines shorter.
+The `isBetween` assertion function is verbose to make it easier to understand.
+Using a library such as [ramdajs](http://ramdajs.com/), can help compose the `isBetween` function, shortening it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxODAyNDQ0NCwxMDczNTE4MjM5LC0xMz
+eyJoaXN0b3J5IjpbNzQ4ODc2ODczLDE5MTgwMjQ0NDQsMTA3Mz
-M1OTUzOTA2LC0xMzgxMDYzMTY1LDEwNDU5OTQyNjIsLTE1MDI0
+UxODIzOSwtMTMzNTk1MzkwNiwtMTM4MTA2MzE2NSwxMDQ1OTk0
-MDk5MzYsODQ3NzI1OSwtMjYzOTUzNDY5XX0=
+MjYyLC0xNTAyNDA5OTM2LDg0NzcyNTksLTI2Mzk1MzQ2OV19
 -->